In big shift, Germany to give AstraZeneca shots to over 65s - WTMJ

 By FRANK JORDANS and KIRSTEN GRIESHABER

-BERLIN (AP) — Germany’s independent vaccine committee has formally approved giving the AstraZeneca shot to people age 65 and over, and recommended waiting 12 weeks between giving the first and second doses, the health minister said Thursday.
+BERLIN (AP) — Germany’s independent vaccine committee has formally approved giving the AstraZeneca shot to people aged 65 and over, and recommended waiting 12 weeks between giving the first and second doses, officials said Thursday.

-The decision is “good news for older people who are waiting for a vaccination,” said the minister, Jens Spahn.
+The decision is “good news for older people who are waiting for a vaccination,” German Health Minister Jens Spahn said.
 “They will get vaccinated faster.”

+The vaccine made by British-Swedish company AstraZeneca is one of three authorized for use in the 27-nation European Union, though it has not yet receive the green light from U.S. regulators.

+Finally, StiKo also suggested that people who have recovered from a coronavirus infection should receive a single-dose vaccination no sooner than six months after being diagnosed with COVID-19.

+The panel said its previous recommendations in January were based “totally correctly on the then-available data.”

-Spahn said both recommendations will be swiftly incorporated in Germany’s vaccine rules, which the government announced late Wednesday would be overhauled to get vaccine shots to more people sooner.
+Spahn, the health minister, said the new recommendations will be swiftly incorporated in Germany’s vaccine rules, which the government announced late Wednesday would be overhauled to get vaccine shots to more people sooner.

 Restrictive rules and a rush of deliveries have left Germany sitting on a stockpile of more than 2 million AstraZeneca doses even as many who want the vaccine can’t get the shots.